thesephist/sistine/content/start.md

 [sistine] could not read rss template "./tpl/rss.xml"
 ```

 Sistine looks for Markdown files to publish in `./content`, and an (empty) RSS feed template in `./tpl/rss.xml`.
 Let's create those two, as well as a folder for our templates at `./tpl`.
+Then we re-run Sistine.

 ```
 $ mkdir content tpl